stepchowfun/toast/README.md

 ## How Bake works

 Given a set of tasks to run, Bake computes a [topological sort](https://en.wikipedia.org/wiki/Topological_sorting) of the dependency DAG to determine in what order to run the tasks.
-Because Docker does not support combining two images into one, Bake does not run tasks in parallel and must instead use a sequential execution schedule.
+Because Docker doesn't support combining two arbitrary images into one (for good reasons), Bake does not run tasks in parallel and must instead use a sequential execution schedule.
 You are free to use parallelism within individual tasks, of course.

 The topological sort of an arbitrary DAG is not necessarily unique.
 Bake uses [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search), traversing children in lexicographical order.
 This algorithm is deterministic and invariant to the order in which tasks and dependencies are listed, so reordering will not invalidate the cache.
 Furthermore, `bake foo bar` and `bake bar foo` are guaranteed to produce identical schedules.